-Cloned animals
+Cloned Animals

-In March 2021, the National Institute of Animal Science (NIAS)/MARD reported a success in cloning a local specialty pig breed from somatic cells of ear tissue.
-The institute launched the project to study the cloning of pigs by somatic cell nuclear transfer technology since July 2017.
+In March 2021, the National Institute of Animal Science (NIAS)/MARD reported successfully cloning a local specialty pig breed from somatic cells of ear tissue.
+The institute launched the project in 2017, to study the cloning of pigs by somatic cell nuclear transfer technology.
 According to NIAS, the success has opened up research opportunities to apply cloning technology in conservation of endangered animals and breeding valuable livestock.

 Previously, NIAS reported success in improving the freezing process of embryos in vivo and in vitro and transferring embryos to dairy cows and pig sows for reproduction.
-The Institute also reported the successful creation of cloned pig embryos by using somatic cell nuclear transfer and succeeded in transferring cloned embryos into surrogate sows.
+The Institute also successfully cloned pig embryos using somatic cell nuclear transfer and succeeded in transferring cloned embryos into surrogate sows.